The Elusive Pimpernel (novel)

-First published in 1908, The Elusive Pimpernel by Baroness Orczy is the 4th book in the classic adventure series about the Scarlet Pimpernel.
+First published in 1908 by Hutchinson & Co, The Elusive Pimpernel by Baroness Orczy is the 4th book in the classic adventure series about the Scarlet Pimpernel.

-A French-language version, translated and adapted by Charlotte and Marie-Louise Desroyses, was also produced under the title Nouveaux Exploits du Mouron Rouge.
+A French-language version, translated and adapted by Charlotte and Marie-Louise Desroyses, was also produced under the title Les Nouveaux Exploits du Mouron Rouge.

 It was adapted into a silent film The Elusive Pimpernel in 1919.